solendil/transformation-matrix-js/readme.md

 transforms and want to apply it permanently/manually to your own points and polygons.

 The matrix can optionally synchronize a canvas 2D context so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.
-It can be used to synchronize a DOM element using the toCSS() method.
+It can be used to synchronize a DOM element using the toCSS()/toCSS3D() method.

 No dependencies.
 Node support.